Automate your development process

 Go to the project settings.

-Click Encrypt environment variables.
+Click on lock icon which will open Encrypt environment variables.

 Upload the files or enter the variables to generate the encrypted versions of each.